acrolinx/clj-queue-by/README.md

   transparency.
 In `core.async`, you can overcome all these limitations if you implement your own buffer to back a channel.
 In fact, we did this previously.
-* `clj-queue-by` is probably only useful on JVM/Clojure and not on ClojureScript because it assumes that pushing and popping are done on separate threads.
 * `core.async` is battle-proven and has shown that it runs well in production. `clj-queue-by` is just beginning to show it.
 * Channels in `core.async` are meant to be used a lot.
 You can easily